Fight Erupts Over ‘Million Dollar’ Evidence in Murdaugh Murder Case

 Prosecutors slammed the accusations as baseless in their own motion, requesting an order to unseal search warrants but also seeking a protective order that would seal all other evidence from the public prior to trial.

 “I don’t play fast and loose!”
-Deputy State attorney General Creighton Waters yelled.
-The prosecutor claimed to Newman that secret information in the case was worth “probably worth over a million dollars” and that he wanted to protect it in the interest of a fair trial.
+Deputy State Attorney General Creighton Waters yelled.
+The prosecutor claimed to Newman that secret information in the case was “probably worth over a million dollars” and that he wanted to protect it in the interest of a fair trial.

 “Your honor, I have not leaked a thing,” Waters added, before indicating he planned to call a witness during Monday’s hearing to support his office’s request for a motion to compel a gag order.